- This post contains affiliate links. Read more here.

 A hereditary condition is a medical disorder that’s inherited genetically, while a congenital condition is one that develops in utero and is present from birth.
 Both sound like they would be considered pre-existing conditions—but a good pet insurance plan won’t necessarily regard either hereditary or congenital conditions as pre-existing if the symptoms don’t show up before your policy goes into effect.

 If your pet’s breed is prone to hereditary health issues, it’s a good idea to scrutinize your policy’s stance on them.
 You’ll want to be on the lookout for

-- Knee and hip wait periods.
-Large breed dogs are especially prone to knee and hip problems, and those conditions have the longest wait periods.
-If symptoms show up in a wait period, your pet won’t be covered for them when it’s over.
-Pumpkin and Spot are some of the only companies that offer hip and knee wait periods of just 15 days, while Prudent Pet and Fetch will let you waive a six-month wait period if an exam immediately after your policy’s start date comes back clean.
+- Knee and hip waiting periods.
+Large breed dogs are especially prone to knee and hip problems, and those conditions have the longest waiting periods.
+If symptoms show up in a waiting period, your pet won’t be covered for them when it’s over.
+Pumpkin and Spot are some of the only companies that offer hip and knee waiting periods of just 15 days, while Prudent Pet and Fetch will let you waive a six-month waiting period if an exam immediately after your policy’s start date comes back clean.

 - Age restrictions.
 Some companies simply won’t cover treatment for hereditary conditions if your pet enrolls after a certain age.
 Healthy Paws, for example, won’t cover hip dysplasia if your pet is over the age of six at the time of enrollment—even if they haven’t shown any signs of the disease.